 We were a complete mess.
 It was such a sad, devastating time, that just didn’t seem real.
 He passed at 52 years old…why?
 How?
 Why did he of all people have to suffer from cancer?
 He helped so many people, he didn’t deserve to end this way.
 This was the worst thing that could have ever happened, how were we going to do this?
 This man was our rock, our leader, Dad and Husband, part of our life and heart.
 How does his grandson begin to understand his Papa, he was so crazy about is not coming back?
 We will never on this earth see him again.
 We were in total disbelief and shock and just didn’t know where to begin.

-This changed all of us almost instantaneously.
+This changed all of us almost instantly.
 Fear and frustration lead me closer to the Lord.
 Crystal helped me a lot, she was always checking on me and together we stayed in faith.
 She was my rock for weeks helping me any way she could.
 She went to the Catholic church with her husband and she would go to my church with me sometimes.
 She knew Jesus Christ as her Lord and Savior, thank God.
 We liked going to church together.
 Faith over Fear I kept telling myself as I still felt so alone.
 Crystal had her son and husband to care for and started being more distant, now calling to check up on me.

 Soon she began getting more and more scarce and I would see her less and less.
 I figured she had her family and I just fumbled through my new life, trying to find me and my new place.
 Just over a month after Crystal’s Dad passed, she called me and said, she needed help and had to tell me something.
 She scared me with her hesitance and tone.
 I said, “Crystal, please just tell me” Reluctantly, she told me she had a “pain pill” problem.
 I told her we would get through it.
 I would get her help and I was going to be right there with her, and that we were going to beat it together.